 Bolted tanks require minimal maintenance and last longer than welded steel or concrete tanks, and should a gasket ever leak, a panel corrode or an accessory such as a valve or door need to be repaired, the damaged part can easily be unbolted and repaired or replaced.

 Concrete and steel tanks need regular maintenance, including frequent resealing to prevent leaks or corrosion.
 They are also difficult to repair, requiring extensive labor and special tools to pour new concrete or to cut, weld and refinish a steel tank, which can lead to high material and labor costs.

 #5 Lower Transportation Costs

-Because bolted tanks shipped disassembled, they are more compact to transport than the large sections of a welded tank, reducing shipping costs.
-Compared to the materials required for a concrete tank, shipping costs are much lower for bolted tanks as well, because they are relatively light compared to concrete.
+As bolted tanks are transported and disassembled, they are more compact to transport than large sections of a welded tank, reducing transport costs.
+Compared to the materials needed for a concrete tank, shipping costs are also much lower for bolted tanks, because they are relatively light compared to concrete.

 Bolted tanks are a cost-effective, durable and low-maintenance alternative to both welded steel and concrete tanks.